What is the Expanded Accounting Equation?

 The expanded accounting equation can be rearranged in many ways to suit its use better.
 With that being said, no matter how the formula is laid out, it must always be balanced.

-It specifies that all financial transactions will include a corresponding and opposite entry in two or more accounts, balancing the journal entry and accounting equation.
+It specifies that all financial transactions will include a corresponding and opposite entry in two or more accounts, balancing the journal entry and the accounting equation.
 Transactions are recorded with one (or more) accounts being debited and one (or more) accounts being credited.
 Below are some examples of journal entries:

 *Notice how in all cases, the equation stays balanced.